Guides2 April 2026

 A Big 4 firm might be perfect for enterprise-wide AI governance but overkill for a focused automation project.
 A boutique consultancy might deliver brilliant bespoke solutions but lack the capacity to scale across your organisation.
 A generalist agency might have AI on their service list but no real depth in your industry.

-This guide cuts through the noise.
+This guide cuts through the noise with a framework specifically designed for mid-market businesses ($1M-$100M revenue).
 You'll get:

-• Unbiased comparison of 10 leading UK consultancies (including ourselves)
+• 10 individual firm profiles with unbiased comparison of leading UK consultancies (including ourselves)

-How to Evaluate AI Consulting Firms: 7 Critical Criteria
+How to Evaluate AI Consulting Firms: 12-Point Evaluation Framework for Mid-Market

 Before comparing specific firms, understand what actually predicts success.
 Most buyers focus on the wrong things (impressive client logos, smooth sales pitch) instead of the factors that determine whether your project delivers ROI.